Alcatrazz 1984 Alcatrazz

 9. "All Night Long" (5:45)

 "Live Sentence" was recorded in 1984 during the band's Japanese tour.
 When this album first came out some years ago I really liked it.
 I have since gone back and read many reviews, almost all of which are lukewarm at best.
 Perhaps it's nostalgia or the fact that I saw Alcatrazz on this tour, but I still really enjoy this disc.
-The live sound gives the "No Parlole" material a slightly rawer and more heavy sound.
-There are a couple Rainbow classics included as well (Since You've Been Gone" & "All Night Long,") that 'ol Yngwie takes some artistic liscense with.
+The live sound gives the "No Parole" material a slightly rawer and more heavy sound.
+There are a couple Rainbow classics included as well (Since You've Been Gone" & "All Night Long,") that 'ol Yngwie takes some artistic license with.
 "Night Games" was originally a track from Graham's solo album "Line Up".
 Also included is a live version of a song that would see release on Yngwie's first solo disc titled "Evil Eye".
 Overall, I wouldn't say that this was one of my all time favorite live platters, but it's still a darn good disc and showcases a young Yngwie who would soon splinter off and change heavy metal history.
 One minor complaint is the way the disc ends.
 After "All Night Long" ends the crowd noise begins to fade off but not before the drummer starts into the opening of Rainbow's "Lost in Hollywood, which of course is faded out.
 A bit of studio wizardry could have been used to get rid of those drum sounds so as not to leave the listener wondering why the song was left out.

 Disturbing the Peace Alcatrazz - Disturbing the Peace (Capitol/Japan) 1985